Skip to content

 What CodePlane Is

 • A headless, local-first server that runs on your workstation — no editor required.
-Access it from any browser at http://localhost:8080, or remotely from your phone via Dev Tunnels or Cloudflare Tunnels.
+Access it from any browser, or remotely from your phone via tunnels.

 High-Level Architecture